TanStack/table/docs/api/features/expanding.md

 ## State

-Grouping state is stored on the table instance using the following shape:
+Grouping state is stored on the table using the following shape:

 ```tsx
 export type GroupingState = string[]